totou/openshift-training/new-exercices/3-rbac/README.md

 # Exercise RBAC

 Goal is to give rights to `nginx-sa` service account in new project `nginx`
+The ClusterRole is provided as an example for RBAC aggregation

 ## Useful commands

 ```
 oc delete project nginx
-oc login --token $(oc sa get-token nginx-sa)
+oc login --token $(oc create token nginx-sa)
 oc whoami
 oc adm who-can use scc anyuid
 oc adm who-can get secrets